Last Updated on 11 October 2024 by Cycloscope

 Semonkong

 Walking along the road that leads to the only (!?)
 Lodge (which we will describe below) you will pass through a lively market where, anyway, you will not find much to eat.
-The market is mostly made by simple tin stalls, alleys are dirt so can be muddy or dusty according to the weather.
+The market is mostly made of simple tin stalls, alleys are dirt so can be muddy or dusty according to the weather.

-Look for freshly baked local bread, some frankfurters and fried batter cakes.
+Look for freshly baked local bread, some frankfurters, and fried batter cakes.
 There is also a shop with the ubiquitous Chinese selling sodas, rice, instant noodles, maybe bananas and apples, and some canned food.

-The Semonkong market though is still a nice opportunity to get a taste of local life or if like us, you travel by bike and had experienced already enough local life, you can cross the area quickly and take refuge in the nearby campsite where nobody will ask you for money and candy.
+The Semonkong market though is still a nice opportunity to get a taste of local life or if like us, you travel by bike and have experienced already enough local life, you can cross the area quickly and take refuge in the nearby campsite where nobody will ask you for money and candy.

 If you want to drink a beer, buy it at the market, at the Lodge they’ll make you pay double.
 There are several local bars in the town center and also a few eateries where you might find some chicken and rice.